 Learn more about this program from University Catalogs.

-Check out the MTRES program brochure.
+Visit the MTRES program brochure.

 The program consists of 36 credits and was designed by Indian tribes.